Asymptotics of analytic torsion for hyperbolic three--manifolds: Analytic torsion and approximation

 From now on we fix a strongly acyclic representation $\rho,V$ of $G$ and all forms are taken with coefficients in $E_\rho$.
-We define $L^2$- and regularized torsions below, and then prove the following result.
+We will define the regularised torsions $T_R(M;V)$ and the $L^2$-torsion $t^{(2)}(V)$ in Section \ref{sec_deftors} below, and prove the following result.